School Science Lessons

 Kratom tree, (Mitragyna speciosa), biak-biak, up to 25 m, psychoactive plant, analgesic, used to reduce fever, opioid agonist activity of its many alkaloids, Thailand, Malaysia, Rubiaceae

-Gac, (Momordica cochinhinensis), red melon, baby jackfruit, bitter gourd, spring bitter gourd, orange colour, highest concentration of, β-carotenes, herbal medicine, Vietnam, Cucurbitaceae.
+Gac, (Momordica cochinhinensis), red melon, baby jackfruit, bitter gourd, spring bitter gourd, orange colour, highest concentration of,

-Momordica cochinhinensis, Gac (female), Daleys fruit Tree Nursery
+Momordica cochinhinensis, Gac (female), Daleys fruit Trees

 Momordica species are like a climbing cucumber with a knobbly skin.

-Bitter melon, (Momordica charantia), balsam gourd, bitter gourd, balsam pear, Charantin, Momordicine, Lycopene, herbal medicine, Cucurbitaceae.
+Bitter melon, (Momordica charantia), Balsam gourd, Balsam pear, bitter gourd, Charantin, Momordicine, Lycopene, herbal medicine, Cucurbitaceae.

 Dried herb is sold as sliced fruit.